xenolito/wp-tailwind-react-theme/README.md

 * Install [Composer](https://getcomposer.org/)
 * Install [Node](https://nodejs.org/)
+* Install [mkcert](https://www.npmjs.com/package/mkcert).
+You need mkcert installed globally to create the ssl certs for browsersync to work (mac OS)

 ## Installation

-* Move the `.env.example` to your WordPress root directory, rename it as `.env`, and setup your website variables
+* Move the `.env.example` to your WordPress root directory, rename it as `.env`, and setup your website variables (make sure to set the `WP_HOME` var as insecure `http` in order to ssl certs working properly)
 * Move the `wp-config.sample.php` to your WordPress root directory and rename it as `wp-config.php`, to replace the default one
 * Open a Terminal window on the location of the theme folder
 * Execute `composer install`